cicixgliamici/formal-quantum-validation/docs/GENERAL_SEMANTICS.md

 SQIR and its Coq well-typedness result are documented in [Coq and SQIR semantics](COQ_SQIR.md).

+## Lean syntax used in this project

+The formalization uses a compact subset of Lean:

+- `abbrev` introduces a transparent abbreviation. `Basis n` means `Fin n -> Bool`, and `State n` means a function from basis assignments to complex amplitudes.
+- `def` introduces a definition, while `noncomputable def` marks a mathematical definition that Lean is not expected to compile into executable code.
+Exact square roots and complex amplitudes require this distinction.
+- `inductive Gate` declares the supported gate syntax.
+Its constructors carry operands and, for CNOT/SWAP, a proof that the two operands differ.
+- `Fin n` is the type of natural numbers smaller than `n`.
+Using it for qubit operands makes an out-of-range formal gate unrepresentable.
+- `fun basis => ...` defines a function, and `match` or `if` selects its value by cases.
+States are functions, so circuit semantics ultimately computes one amplitude for each `basis`.
+- `theorem name : proposition := by ...` states a proposition and begins a tactic proof.
+Lean accepts the declaration only after its kernel validates the constructed proof term.
+- `@[simp]` registers a proved equality for controlled simplification. `simp` then rewrites with definitions and such lemmas; it does not bypass proof checking.
+- `funext` reduces equality of two state functions to pointwise equality;
+  `induction` proves a statement for every recursively constructed size or list; `rfl` closes definitional equalities; `rw` applies proved equalities.
+- Terms such as `(by decide)` are proofs produced by a decision procedure, for example that two concrete qubit indices differ.
+The resulting proof term is still checked by the kernel.

+The key semantic functions are `Gate.apply`, which maps one input state to the state after one gate, and `denote`, which uses `List.foldl` to apply every gate from left to right.
+Reading generated correctness theorems as `denote circuit input = target` is enough to understand their main claim.

 ## Gate operands

 Single-qubit gates accept a target in `Fin n`.
 CNOT and SWAP additionally carry